-The Generic-UDP messages are IP Unicast messages sent from one or several controllers to the ibaPDA system using a defined port number.
+The Generic-UDP messages are IP Unicast messages that one or several controllers send to the ibaPDA system using a specified port number.

 The following drawing gives an overview of a possible configuration scenario where three controllers are sending UDP messages to one ibaPDA system.